Charles Brandon, 1st Duke of Suffolk: Marriages and children

-On 7 September 1533, hardly two months after Mary's death, Brandon married for the fourth time.
-His bride was Katherine Willoughby, 12th Baroness Willoughby de Eresby (22 March 1519 – 19 September 1580), the daughter and heiress of William Willoughby, 11th Baron Willoughby de Eresby, and María de Salinas.
-Brandon had two sons by her, and both of them were still children when he died in 1545.
-However, both of Brandon's sons later died young of the sweating sickness on the same day.
-They were:
+On 7 September 1533, little more than two months after Mary's death, Brandon married for the fourth time.
+His bride was Katherine Willoughby, 12th Baroness Willoughby de Eresby (22 March 1519 – 19 September 1580), the daughter and heiress of William Willoughby, 11th Baron Willoughby de Eresby and María de Salinas.
+They had two sons, both still children when Brandon died in 1545, and both of whom died of the sweating sickness on the same day in 1551: